Board of Directors

 Madison is the Manager of a Housing First program with Options Housing.
 Madison has been working in the housing and homelessness service sector for over 5 years, with both front-line experience as a Housing-Based Case Manager and program/project management experience.

-Passionate about systemic solutions to homelessness in her community, Madison has been involved in the kick-off of several projects in Ottawa aimed at ending and preventing homelessness including a rapid rehousing pilot, a system-wide shelter diversion pilot, a community housing peer support pilot and hoarding support program.
+Passionate about systemic solutions to homelessness in her community, Madison has led the kick-off of several projects in Ottawa aimed at ending and preventing homelessness including a rapid rehousing pilot, a shelter diversion pilot, a community housing peer support pilot and hoarding support program.

 John Peters

-John will continue to serve as a member of the Governance Committee and is an Emeritus Officer of Shepherds of Good Hope.
+John will continue to serve as a member of the Governance Committee and is an Honorary Officer Emeritus of Shepherds of Good Hope.

 Lisa Roots